 MagicPlot can interpret boolean logic expressions.
-Zero is interpreted as false and non-zero values are interpreted as true similarly to C programming language (Note: legacy MagicPlot versions 2.9 and older interpret zero and negative values as false, this was changed in the 3.0 version).
+Zero and negative values (<=0) are interpreted as false and positive values (>0) are interpreted as true similarly to C programming language.
 You can use simple logical operators which are described below.
 Use 1 as true and 0 as false.

-The conditional function 'if'
+'if' Function

-The conditional logical function is if (condition, a, b).
-If condition argument is true (non-zero) it returns the second argument (a), otherwise it returns the third argument (b).
+The basic logical function is if (condition, a, b).
+If condition argument is true (greater than 0) it returns the second argument (a), else returns the third argument (b).